entropy-data/entropy-data-ce/README.md

 ## Configuration

 Configure an external database and mail server for production use.
+Find all environment variables in the [documentation](https://docs.entropy-data.com/configuration).

 | Environment Variable                             | Example                                    | Description                                                                                 |
 |--------------------------------------------------|--------------------------------------------|---------------------------------------------------------------------------------------------|